phassle/Demo20260303/README.md

 4. Include file:line references instead of code snippets
 5. Assume linters handle code style — don't include formatting guidelines

+- Be extremely concise.
+Sacrifice grammar for concision.
+- At the end of each plan, list unresolved questions (if any).

 Additionally, extract patterns you observe into:
 - docs/architectural_patterns.md — patterns that appear in multiple files